 Refer to the FSM 5713.53 and FSM 1590 regarding search and rescue.
 Search and rescue operations could lead to actions in conflict with policy.
-Refer to section 5.5 Aviation Emergency Response.
+Refer to section 5.5 in this Plan for Aviation Emergency Response.

 5.17 Large Airtanker Operations